Angerona/angerona-framework/markdown/concept-operators.md

 with a specified semantic, into the correct update-requests on the agents data-components (belief bases).
 Its input parameter is the data-structure @angerona.fw.operators.parameter.EvaluateParameter, that contains a piece of information like a perception or a speech-act and the agent beliefs.
-It also contains a reference to the agent who is the @ref OperatorCaller for the operator.
-The output-parameter is a data-structure called @ref Beliefs that contains all the agent's data-components.
+It also contains a reference to the agent who is the @ref angerona.fw.operators.OperatorCaller for the operator.
+The output-parameter is a data-structure called
+@ref angerona.fw.logic.Beliefs that contains all the agent's data-components.

 The BaseUpdateBeliefsOperator.getEmptyParameter() and the BaseUpdateBeliefsOperator.defaultReturnValue() methods
 are implemented, such that the operation-type knows its standard return value and can generate an empty input parameter